Jayz-lab/JavaProjects/README.md

 2- Number guessing game, understanding while loop, do while.
 (Java course with John)

 ### Practice
-- Logical Operator Practice, with Scanner class and if else.
+- Logical Operator code practice, with Scanner class and if else.
 (Java course with John)
 - Ternary Operator code practice with examples of use cases.
 (Java course with John)